trufflesecurity/trufflehog/README.md

 python truffleHog.py http://...
 `

+## Output

+This module will output print in the diffs where the key is found highlighting the found string.
+It is possible to make it ouput a file with the argument:

+	`-o` or `-outfile`

+This file will contain all unique strings found.
+One per line.

 ## Wishlist

 - ~~A way to detect and not scan binary diffs~~
 - ~~Don't rescan diffs if already looked at in another branch~~
+- ~~Output a file with all found keys